Fraunhofer-SCAI/canonical-cnn/README.md

 $ python mnist.py --lr=<lr> --epochs=<epochs> --optimizer=<optimizer> --mode=<mode> --dataset=<dataset> --save-model
 ```
 - save-model to save the current model
-- Other hyperparameters are same as discussed above
+- Other hyperparameters are the same as discussed above

 ### Compression
-Note: To apply the compression, saved model is must.
+Note: To apply the compression, the saved model is a must.

-Open corresponding model directory in scripts.
+Open a corresponding model directory in scripts.
 For compression on AlexNet model,
 ``` bash
 $ python alexnet.py --lr=<lr> --epochs=<epochs> --optimizer=<optimizer> --mode=<mode> --dataset=<dataset> --compress_rate=<Compress rate> --resume --name=<saved model path>